Col-E/recaf-developer-documentation/recaf-architecture/cdi.md

 class CompilerGui {
     TextArea textEditor = ...

+    // There is only one implementation of 'Compiler' which is 'CompilerImpl'
     @Inject CompilerGui(Compiler compiler) { this.compiler = compiler; }

     // called when user wants to save (CTRL + S)